cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 “Increase signal chain gain just to the point where the noise of the last stage before the ADC is a bit higher than the ADC noise… then **STOP**.
 Don’t bother increasing the signal chain gain any more - you’re just amplifying noise, and decreasing the allowable range of inputs”

 This runs counter to historical advice to “fill” the ADC’s input range.
-There may be benefit to using more of an ADC’s input range IF there are steps or discontinuities in the ADC’s transfer function, but for “well behaved” ADCs (most sigma delta ADCs and modern, high-resolution Successive Approximation Register (SAR) ADCs), optimizing by noise is the preferred approach.
+There may be benefit to using more of an ADC’s input range if there are steps or discontinuities in the ADC’s transfer function, but for “well behaved” ADCs (most sigma delta ADCs and modern, high-resolution Successive Approximation Register (SAR) ADCs), optimizing by noise is the preferred approach.

 Measuring ADC filter response
 -----------------------------

 The AD7124-8 is a sigma-delta ADC, in which a modulator produces a high sample rate, but noisy (low resolution), representation of the analog input.
 This noisy data is then filtered by an internal digital filter, producing a lower rate, lower noise output.
 The type of filter varies from ADC to ADC, depending on the intended end application.
 The AD7124-8 is general-purpose, targeted at precision applications.
 As such, the digital filter response and output data rate are highly configurable.
 While the filter response is well-defined in the datasheet, there are occasions when one may want to measure the impact of the filter on a given signal.
-The code below measures the filter response by applying sinewaves to the ADC input and analyzing the output.
+The AD7124-8 Filter Response code block measures the filter response by applying sinewaves to the ADC input and analyzing the output.
 This method can be easily adapted to measuring other waveforms - wavelets, simulated physical events.
 The ADALM2000 is connected to the AD7124-8 circuit as shown in Figure :ref:`ad7124m2k`.
 The 1k resistor is to protect the AD7124-8 in case something goes wrong, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the converter.

 .. figure:: ad7124_m2k_circuit.png
    :scale: 40 %